Next Gen IT will require corporations to move away from siloed systems and toward integrated solutions.

 Sometimes it feels as though your corporation has only just successfully adapted to the latest and greatest tech innovation when a newer version is already at your door, demanding to be accepted as the next big thing.
 That impression is largely accurate, and it’s one of the greatest challenges many businesses face in the tech era.
 The rate of change for technology is so rapid, it’s hard for many to keep pace.

-Given that context, it should come as no surprise to hear that the next generation of IT infrastructure is on its way, and enterprise corporations should take a proactive approach as they prepare themselves for these new systems.
+Given that context, it should come as no surprise to hear that the next generation of enterprise IT infrastructure is on its way, and enterprise corporations should take a proactive approach as they prepare themselves for these new systems.
 It’s still too early to say exactly what form these new systems will take, given the role AI and machine learning are expected to play, it could go anywhere.
 Nevertheless, businesses can take solid steps to position themselves so that they are better able to respond to whatever challenges the future may hold.

 1. Dismantle disparate data systems and shift toward interconnectivity.